David Prowse: Weightlifting and training

+During the 1970s, Prowse developed a minor interest with wrestling and trained many British wrestlers of the time.

 Prowse helped to train Christopher Reeve for the lead role in Superman (1978) after lobbying for the part himself.
 In a television interview, he related how his response to being told "we've found our Superman" was "Thank you very much."
 Only then was he told that Reeve had been chosen for the role and he was to only be a trainer.
 He trained Cary Elwes for his role as Westley in The Princess Bride (1987).

 Prowse also became fitness consultant to Harrods, ripped up phone books under the stage name 'Jack the Ripper', and opened a series of gyms, including The Dave Prowse Fitness Centre in Southwark, London.
+Notably, Arnold Schwarzenegger sometimes trained at Prowse's gym and the British bodybuilder was also a judge at the last Mr. Universe contest Schwarzenegger won.

+After making his last professional film appearance as Vader in 1983, he returned his major focus to weightlifting and continued to appear on some strength demonstrations in the United Kingdom until the late 1990s.

 Acting

 His first appearance is a brief cameo in a gym as a weightlifter in the 1968 TV show The Champions: the opening sequence of episode 2 "The Invisible Man".
+Also in 1968, he was cast as kilt wearing and bagpipe playing Emlyn MacGregor in The Beverly Hillbillies episode "Coming Through the Rye" (season 7 episode 4).
+He made an appearance as henchman Tony in the 1969 TV show The Saint (series 6 episode 20) starring Roger Moore.

 In the United Kingdom, Prowse was well known as the Green Cross Man, a superhero invented to promote a road safety campaign for children in 1975.
 As a result of his association with the campaign, which ran between 1971 and 1990, he received the MBE in 2000.

 He had a role as Frank Alexander's manservant, Julian, in the film A Clockwork Orange (1971), in which he was noticed by the future Star Wars director George Lucas.
 He played a circus strongman in Vampire Circus (1972), a Minotaur in the Doctor Who serial The Time Monster (also 1972), and an android named Coppin in The Tomorrow People in 1973.
 He appeared in an episode of Space: 1999, "The Beta Cloud" (1976), right before he was cast as Darth Vader.
 Around that time, he appeared as the Black Knight in the Terry Gilliam film Jabberwocky (1977) and was supposed to play Minoton in Sinbad and the Eye of the Tiger (1977), but the part went to Peter Mayhew instead, who later played Chewbacca in Star Wars.